Force RGB mode in Mac OS X to fix the picture quality of an external monitor

 Short answer: OS X thinks my monitor is a TV, and is using the YCbCr colour space rather than RGB.
 I had to override an EDID setting to force the RGB colour space, and it is now working correctly.

-Long answer: I haven’t owned a Mac for a while and had forgotten how useless most of the “Apple community” is when it comes to anything that can’t be adjusted in System Preferences.
+Long answer: I haven’t owned a Mac for a while and had forgotten how difficult much of the “Apple community” can be when it comes to anything that can’t be adjusted in System Preferences.
 Googling for problems with external monitors on MacBooks found dozens of threads on official and unofficial Apple forums, all full of people with the same problem.
-The most common responses from the Apple geniuses was to blame the monitor, despite assurances from the stricken users that the monitor worked beautifully in Linux and Windows, even on the same machine under Boot Camp.
+The most common response was to blame the monitor, despite assurances from the stricken users that the monitor worked beautifully in Linux and Windows, even on the same machine under Boot Camp.

 “You just haven’t calibrated it!”, “You are just too used to Retina now!”, “You just need to buy a Thunderbolt display!”
 Apple people also like to solve problems by throwing more money at it.
 (I realise that owning a Mac makes me an Apple person, too.
 Hypocritical self-loather?)